 Don’t skimp on this as the success of your link building efforts largely depends on your ability to craft amazing stuff for the world to read, watch, listen to, or otherwise consume.

-By connecting with folks who have an audience that resembles yours and giving them a compelling reason to link to/share your latest creation, you’ll be able to build links quickly.
+You can build links quickly by connecting with folks who have an audience that resembles yours and giving them a compelling reason to link to/share your latest creation, you’ll be able to build links quickly.

 Here’s the oversimplified three-step process for influencer outreach: